nicolastonon/tZq-TMVA-code/README.txt

 - Be careful to set properly all the configurable paths, booleans & other options in the main !!!
 - Also notice that all function calls are done via dedicated booleans (cf. section "Function Calls" in code) !

-/!\ Be sure to keep all the codes synchronized : sample list, etc. (e.g. if you want to use interfacing code, standalone code 'scaleFakes.cc', etc.)
+((- Also : make sure to keep all the independant codes synchronized : sample list, etc. (e.g. if you want to use interfacing code, standalone code 'scaleFakes.cc', etc.) ))

-/!\ ...

 _____________________________________________________________________________
   #####  ####### ####### #     # ######